 - 1. Employees appearing before the PAR Panel may have a union representative present with them.
-The union representative is present for consulting purposes only, and may not participate in the hearing. - 2.
-An employee who chooses the PAR process waives his/her right to grieve a termination for performance reasons, unless the decision by the superintendent or his/her designee to terminate the employee was not supported by a majority vote of the PAR panel. - Employees who select a special evaluation option through the PIP process retain their full due process rights, including any existing grievance rights.
+The Union representative is present for consulting purposes only, and may not participate in the hearing. - 2.
+An employee that chooses the PAR process waives their right to grieve a termination for performance reasons, unless the decision by the superintendent or their designee to terminate the employee was not supported by a majority vote of the PAR panel. - 3.
+Employees who select a special evaluation option through the PIP process retain their full due process rights, including any existing grievance rights.